Preparing for the MTEL

 - Gather materials and read through them thoroughly.

-Review the MTEL Information Booklets and Test Objectives.
+Review the MTEL Test Information Guide and Test Objectives.
 These resources contain information on test objectives for each exam, sample questions, and sample responses with examples of "weak" and "strong" essay responses.

 - Be wise about registering for tests